alexs2112/CPSC471_Spoofy/Tasks.md

     - List albums, add albums and remove albums
     - List artists, add artists and remove artists
     - The three music things should all be in the same page, under different tabs?
- - Module for Queue functions similar to playlist_functions
-    - Call to play/add to queue individual ads from Search Page, Advertisement Page
  - Song Page
     - Enable/Disable stems
  - Advertisements